Lily Ho (actress)

-Lily Ho (何莉莉) is a Chinese actress from Hong Kong.
-Ho is known for playing leading heroines in Shaw Brothers films.
-Ho is known for the 1966 The Knight Of Knights and her role as Ainu, a lesbian, in Intimate Confessions of a Chinese Courtesan, a 1972 Adult Martial Arts film.
+Lily Ho (何莉莉) is a Chinese/Taiwanese actress who worked mostly in Hong Kong films.
+She is known for playing the lead roles in various Shaw Brothers productions.
+Ho is known for the 1966 The Knight Of Knights and her role as Ainu, a lesbian, in Intimate Confessions of a Chinese Courtesan, a 1972 adult martial arts film.

+Life and career

 Early life

-On November 25, 1946, Ho was born in Nanjing, China.
-Ho grew up in Taiwan.
+Ho was born in 1952 and grew up in Taiwan.
 Ho graduated from The Girl's Middle School in Taiwan.

 Career

 At age 16, Ho began her acting career in Taiwan.
-1963, Ho was discovered by Yuan Chiu-feng, a director who cast her for Songfest in Taiwan.
+In 1963, Ho was discovered by Yuan Chiu-feng, a director who cast her for Songfest in Taiwan.
 In 1965, Ho became a Shaw Brothers actress in Hong Kong.
 Ho is known for 1966 The Knight Of Knights, where she appeared partially nude.
 Ho played a male role in 1972 in The Fourteen Amazons.
-Ho also is known for her role as Ainu, a lesbian, in Intimate Confessions of a Chinese Courtesan, a 1972 Adult Martial Arts film directed by Chor Yuen.
-Ho is known as one of the 12 Golden Hairpins.
+Ho also is known for her role as Ainu, a lesbian, in Intimate Confessions of a Chinese Courtesan, a 1972 adult martial arts film directed by Chor Yuen.
+Ho is known as one of the "12 Golden Hairpins".